 IBM gets the credit for inventing the concept of the hard disk drive (HDD) more than 50 years ago.
-But HDD technology has come a long way from washing machine-sized monstrosities with platters up to 14 inches in diameter spinning at a mere 1200 revolutions per minute (RPM).
+Back then, HDD technology included washing machine-sized monstrosities with platters up to 14 inches in diameter spinning at a mere 1200 revolutions per minute (RPM).

-Since then, the industry has experienced dramatic innovation in shrinking the hard drive’s physical footprint while dramatically improving storage density and performance.
-But even as hard drive technology has matured, the way of measuring the performance of new HDD models has remained relatively consistent and closely related to two specifications:
+Since then, the industry has experienced dramatic innovation.
+The physical footprint of hard drives has continued to decrease while storage density and performance have dramatically increased.
+But even as hard drive technology has matured, the way of measuring the performance of new hard drive models has remained relatively consistent and closely related to two specifications:

 For the areal density specification, we can measure data density on a hard drive in two ways: bits per inch (BPI) and tracks per inch (TPI).
 As tracks are placed closer together, TPI increases.
 Similarly, as data bits are placed closer and closer to each other along a track, BPI increases.
 Together, these represent areal density.

 As a rule, when areal density increases on a hard drive, so does data throughput performance.
-This is because the data bits pass by the read/write head of the hard drive faster, leading to faster data rates.
+This is because the data bits pass by the read/write head of the hard drive faster, which leads to faster data rates.

 For the RPM specification, platters need to spin faster to increase performance in a hard drive.
-This results in moving the data bits past the read/write head faster resulting in higher data rates.
+This results in moving the data bits past the read/write head faster, which results in higher data rates.
 Hard drives have been engineered with spin rates as low as 1200 RPM and as high as 15K RPM.
 But today’s most common RPM rates, in both laptop and desktop PCs, are between 5400 and 7200 RPM.

-SSHD design is based on identifying frequently used data and placing it in the SSD or NAND flash portion of the drive.
-NAND flash media is very fast, partly because there are no moving parts since it’s made of solid state circuitry.
-Therefore, when data is requested by host computers, there is typically not a dependence on pulling this data directly from the spinning media in the HDD portion.
+SSHD design is based on identifying frequently used data and placing it in the solid state drive (SSD) or NAND flash portion of the drive.
+NAND flash media is very fast, partly because there are no moving parts—since it’s made of solid state circuitry.
+Therefore, when data is requested by host computers there is typically not a dependence on pulling this data directly from the spinning media in the hard drive portion.

 This result can be clearly observed by comparing the PC Mark Vantage storage scores of second- and third-generation Seagate SSHD technology and traditional 5400 and 7200 RPM HDDs.